dem-in/TgEng/README.md

-# TgEng
-Attempt to run Blazor WebAssembly application as a Telegram WebApp Application
+# Attempt to run Blazor WebAssembly application as a Telegram WebApp Application